Amazon Sale: Take Up to 55% Off Luggage from Tumi, Samsonite & More

 The Amazon Big Summer Sale 2020 kicked off with deals in their summer sale event on everything from apparel to accessories including wardrobe essentials and designer bags and more.

-With Amazon Prime Day indefinitely postponed, the Amazon's Big Summer Sale is helping the struggling fashion world amid the coronavirus pandemic.
+With Amazon Prime Day postponed until later this year, the Amazon's Big Summer Sale is helping the struggling fashion world amid the coronavirus pandemic.
 Also, this is a great opportunity to save on luxury brands like Rebecca Minkoff, Kate Spade, Tory Burch, Frye, Vera Bradley,Levi’s and Adidas.

 We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories this week including dresses, sandals, sneakers, swimwear, watches, men's clothing, shoes, and jewelry.